Blog How to Spot AI-Generated Images

 • Hair boundaries: Where hair meets the forehead or neck, AI often creates an unnaturally sharp or blurred transition

-• Eyes: In some AI images, the reflections in each eye don't match, or the irises have inconsistent patterns
+• Eyes: Reflections in each eye that don't match, or irises with inconsistent patterns, are a strong signal

 Analyze Lighting and Shadows

-Consistent lighting is hard for AI to get right across an entire scene.
-Check whether shadows fall in the same direction for all objects.
-A person might have light coming from the left while the background suggests light from above.
-Reflections on shiny surfaces (glasses, water, metallic objects) should be consistent with the light source.
-Mismatched reflections are a strong signal of AI generation.
+Consistent lighting is hard for AI to maintain across a whole scene.
+Check whether shadows fall in the same direction for every object.
+A person might be lit from the left while the background suggests light from above.
+Reflections on glasses, water, or metal should agree with the light source.
+Mismatched reflections are one of the harder-to-fake tells, so they're worth the extra look.

-Beyond visual inspection, several technical approaches can help verify image authenticity:
+Beyond visual inspection, several technical checks help verify whether a photo is AI-generated:

-• EXIF metadata: Real photographs typically contain camera information, GPS data, and timestamps.
-AI images usually have no EXIF data or only basic file information.
-However, be aware that metadata can be stripped from real photos during upload to social media.
+• EXIF metadata: Real photographs usually carry camera info, GPS data, and timestamps.
+AI images typically have none, though metadata can also be stripped from real photos during upload, so treat absence as a hint, not proof.

-• C2PA Content Credentials: An emerging standard backed by major tech companies that embeds provenance data directly into images.
-Check for Content Credentials attached to images on supporting platforms.
+• C2PA Content Credentials: An emerging provenance standard backed by major tech companies that embeds origin data into the file.
+Check for Content Credentials on supporting platforms.

 Context Matters

-Finally, consider the context in which you encounter the image.
-Is it being shared during a breaking news event?
-Does it seem designed to provoke an emotional reaction?
+Finally, weigh the context.
+Is the image being shared during a breaking news event?
+Does it seem engineered to provoke an emotional reaction?
 Is the source credible?
 AI-generated images are frequently used in misinformation campaigns targeting journalism and eroding public trust in media.
-A healthy skepticism combined with the techniques above will serve you well.
+Healthy skepticism plus the checks above will serve you well.

-As AI generators continue to improve, so do the methods for detecting their output.
-The key is developing a habit of looking critically at images rather than accepting them at face value, especially when something important is at stake.
+As AI generators improve, so do the methods for catching their output.
+The key is a habit: look critically at images instead of accepting them at face value, especially when something important is at stake.

 ← Back to Blog